timesize/monster-oop/assessments/27-28/week-03/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Week 3 Assessment

 1. A user fills out a form and hits the "submit" button.
-List at least 3 things that will happen in the next few moments.
+List at least 3 things that will happen in the browser and/or server in the next few moments.

   <br>
   <br>